kevinsuh/toki/README.md

 # [Toki](https://tokibot.com): attention management for teams

-**Toki is an attention management slackbot for teams.** Its goal is to enable focused work for individuals, while maintaining the amazing benefits of Slack (collaboration, transparency and fun).
+**Toki is an attention management slackbot for teams.** Its goal is to enable focused work for individuals, while maintaining the awesome benefits of Slack (collaboration, transparency and fun).

 We have personally noticed a growing problem: our daily attention cannot grow at the exponential rate of technology.
 The resulting information overload and context switching drains the 4 to 6 hours of daily attention that we have per day.
 We believe this must be solved in order for technology to truly be leveraged for our productivity.